 Producer: Ted Templeman

 In 1985 immediately after Joe Perry and Brad Whitford returned to the fold after leaving at the end of the ’70s, Aerosmith had a marathon recording session with Van Halen producer Ted Templeman who attempted to capture the band’s raw energy by recording the band during rehearsals when they weren’t aware the mics were on.
 This comes through well on Done With Mirrors‘ repurposed Joe Perry track “Let the Music Do the Talking,” which featured a screaming introductory lick from Perry himself signaling his triumphant return.
 Unfortunately, due to the LP’s rushed recording time and the band’s lack of good material on short notice, the album was destined to be a dud.
 It flopped commercially, barely cracking the Top 40 on the Billboard charts, and seemed to signal the end for one of the ’70’s greatest Rock bands.
 Thankfully Rick Rubin and Run-DMC stepped in to launch Aerosmith back to superstardom in ’86 with the crossover revamp of “Walk This Way” after which the band went on to record several more great albums.
-But for the most part, Done With Mirrors was an absolute snoozer.

 14. Rock in a Hard Place